skylersaleh/GBA-Logs/README.md

 # GBA-Logs
 GBA-Logs for various test roms.

 These files were generated in NanoBoyAdvance by outputting register values in the following order as uint32_t before each instruction was executed.
+If you do not do instruction pipeline emulation, skip the first two instructions (2x17x4 Bytes) in the log.

 - r0
 - r1